Alessandro-Dodon/InflationForecast/README.md

 - Detailed report covering results, visualizations, and model comparisons.

 ### `current.csv`
 - Dataset of US monthly macroeconomic indicators from the Federal Reserve used in the analysis.
+Also available at https://www.stlouisfed.org/research/economists/mccracken/fred-databases.